ayush08032003/Coding-Block-Assignment/README.md

 ## Conclusion

 This project is a simple yet powerful multi-service blog platform that demonstrates the integration of JWT authentication, user management, and CRUD operations for blog posts.
 It's designed to be extensible and deployable on the cloud via Docker and AWS.

-Feel free to expand upon the project, add new features, or modify it according to your needs.